rshu/checkbox.io/README.md

   --authenticationDatabase "admin"
 ```

+### Set up environment variables

-* Set up environment variables, and put the following setting at the end of this file
+* Put the following setting at the end of file ~/.bashrc

 ```
 vim ~/.bashrc